The Bob Newhart Show: Later appearances by series charactersSt. Elsewhere (1985)

-Newhart and Pleshette, as "The Hartleys", were the hosts of a segment of the CBS at 75 broadcast.
+Newhart and Pleshette, as "The Hartleys," were the hosts of a segment of the CBS at 75 broadcast.

-Pop Culture: College campuses across the country routinely played beer drinking game named "Hi Bob".
-The name was used so often that it prompted a participant to take a sip of beer after each use of the phrase.

 Home media

 20th Century Fox Home Entertainment released the first four seasons of The Bob Newhart Show on DVD in Region 1 in 2005/2006.

 On February 3, 2014, Shout!
 Factory announced it had acquired the rights to the series.
 It subsequently released The Bob Newhart Show: The Complete Series on May 27, 2014.
 The fifth and sixth seasons were later released on DVD in individual sets on February 3, 2015.

+In popular culture

+Season 1 episode 7 of the 2019 Sci-fi alternate history series, For All Mankind, in which the USSR beats the United States to a crewed lunar landing, has the crew of Apollo 22 watching The Bob Newhart Show on the Jamestown lunar base and greeting each other with "Hi Bob."

+In The Simpsons Season 32, Episode "Diary Queen", during a montage of Edna Krabappel (another character Marcia Wallace played) in the credits shown before end credits, is watching the show on her television during her lifetime, the character itself was previously retired during the show's twenty-fifth season due to Wallace's death in 2013.